austin-hoover/py-orbit-scripts/README.md

 # PyORBIT scripts

-This repository stores PyORBIT scripts for various accelerator physics studies, mostly at the Spallation Neutron Source (SNS).
-I may include scripts from other codes if I end up using them.
+This repository tracks PyORBIT scripts for accelerator physics studies.

 The scripts are organized by general topic or machine area.